Create an Unreal Engine Project

 Change the floor to have Y = -100 and Z = -30 as seen below:

 Make sure you save the project.

-This video shows the steps for creating the Unreal project.
+This video covers the steps for Module 2.